 At the very end of Days 3, 4, and 5, I had a bowl of boiled potatoes with a pad of butter.
 Protein grams were well under 20.
 Probably closer to 12 grams.

-I could have probably continued the pure fast for the 2nd half of the FMD, but I wanted to experience a few days eating very low protein.
+I could have probably continued the pure fast for the 2nd half of the FMD, but I wanted to experience a few days of eating very low protein.
 During the pure fast, I got SUPER COLD.
 However, it just so happened that Seattle experienced a sharp drop in temperature at the same time.
 This is why I originally planned to start my first FMD in the spring.
 Cold and windy weather sucks for fasting.

 Photo by Ezra Jeffrey.
 Did I mention how cold I felt?